Chinese protests spread over government’s covid restrictions

 Protests are erupting in major cities in China over President Xi Jinping‘s zero-tolerance approach to Covid-19, an unusual show of defiance in the country as the economic and social costs from snap lockdowns and other strict restrictions escalate.

+Many Beijing residents who participated said they were undeterred by the risks and determined to force change to the tight grip over society and daily life that China’s government has wrought since Mr. Xi took power.
+One 27-year-old protester who carried a bouquet of flowers in honor of those who died in the Urumqi fire said he was scared but hoped to bring about changes in China, “even just a little bit."

+While some scuffling ensued, Beijing’s police forces appeared to seek to avoid provoking the protests further.
+By early Monday morning, as police were in the process of dispersing remaining crowds, cars jamming Beijing’s Third Ring Road nearby began to honk in a deafening show of support for the protesters, with many drivers hanging a thumbs-up out of their windows.

-On Saturday, videos circulating on social media showed crowds gathering on a street in central Shanghai calling for a lifting of lockdowns.
+Signs that unrest after the deadly fire in Urumqi was spreading beyond Xinjiang became apparent on Saturday, when videos circulating on social media showed crowds gathering on a street in central Shanghai calling for a lifting of lockdowns.
 The videos were verified by Storyful, a social-media research company owned by News Corp, parent company of The Wall Street Journal.

 One clip showed protesters standing around a sign that says Wulumuqi Middle Road, named after Urumqi.
 The protest started as a spontaneous and quiet memorial service for the dead in Urumqi, with people carrying flowers and lighted candles, according to witnesses.